All Episodes

 Is it helping to convince bad actors that, hey, things are changing for the better?

-There are more African Americans here in positions of power in the police department and on city-town councils and in the mayor's office.
+There are more African Americans here in positions of power in the police department and on city town councils and in the mayor's office.

 Is it stopping any of this or is it ratching up?

-How many of you, how many of you know people who back in 2008 voted for Barack Obama on the premise that this kind of thing would come to an end because voting for a black man and electing him would say once and for all this country is no longer racist.
+How many of you, how many of you know people who back in 2008 voted for Barack Obama on the premise that this kind of thing would come to an end because voting for a black man and electing him would say once and for all this country is no longer racist?

 And I could make the case, as you could, that it has gotten worse.

-And one of the reasons it's gotten worse is because the expectations.
+And one of the reasons it's gotten worse is because the expectations, the expectations of African Americans, Obama hasn't come close to meeting.

-You know what they thought the election of an African American was going to mean to them versus what has happened.
+You know, what they thought the election of an African American was going to mean to them versus what has happened.

-I mean, that's a that's a wide gap.
+I mean, that's a wide gap.

 It just hasn't worked out.

-In fact, let's look grab somebody number seven.
+In fact, let's grab somebody, number seven.

-Well, I could I can find gazillions of examples of this, but here's just one of me, February 22nd, 2008.
+I can find gazillions of examples of this, but here's just one of me, February 22nd, 2008.

 This is February 22nd, 2008.